Mr-Intern/kubernetes-penetration-testing/notes.md

 - env | grep KUBE
   - this should expose IP's and service ports `
 - check for dangerous default settings
+  - (cloud) can this pod access cloud resources?
   - is there no security context present? (dangerous default)
   - can this pod see and talk to every other pod on the cluster? (dangerous default)
   - can this pod query host and pod metadata via environment variables? (dangerous default)